 Perhaps you asked yourself these questions when you were having a drink (or a few too many) alone, trying to silence that lingering dissatisfaction with your life.

-Perhaps you’ve achieved a goal or recognition you worked hard for, but instead of feeling the joy you expected would come with your success, you felt empty and unfulfilled, yet again.
+Perhaps you’ve achieved a goal or recognition you worked hard for, but instead of feeling the joy you expected would come with your success, you felt empty and unfulfilled.

-Or maybe you are just tired of running in the endless rat race, doing the things that don’t really excite you anymore and, quite frankly, don’t have much meaning.
+Or maybe you are just tired of running in the rat race, doing things that don’t really excite you anymore and – frankly – don’t have much meaning.
 And the funny thing is, the more you pretend to be content with your life, the more you need to numb and suppress your real feelings because some things just don’t add up anymore.

-Deep down you know that you are meant to play a bigger game, make a bigger impact and have a happier, more fulfilled life.
+Deep down you know that you’re meant to play a bigger game, make a bigger impact and have a bigger life.
+There are new levels of happiness and fulfillment – levels you’ve seen others achieve, and you want that too.
 If anything from the above resonates with you, read on.